 OPENING OF THE SOUTH BLACKPOOL JETTY.

-On Saturday the number of visitors was considerably in excess of previous seasons in the month of May, no doubt increased by the early approach Whitsuntide, which, in this county, is generally kept by the industrial classes as a holyday time.
+On Saturday the number of visitors was considerably in excess of previous seasons in the month of May, no doubt increased by the early approach of Whitsuntide, which, in this county, is generally kept by the industrial classes as a holiday time.
 The pier was thrown open at ten o’clock to the public, at a charge of one penny per person, but during the morning not many persons went through the turnstile, but the number was increased in the afternoon, when the pier was thronged with visitors.
-The pier was ornamented with branches of evergreens, and, with bannerets which floated at intervals, presented very lively and agreeable appearance.
-At the sea end there had been elected kind of triumphal arch, covered with green branches, and forming an appropriate pendant to the whole.
-Soon after ten o’clock the band of the 3rd Lancashire Militia marched on the pier. having arrived from Preston by the 9:00 train; Mr. Norwood being the bandmaster, and Mr. Nelson the band sergeant.
-The band at once took up a position about midway on the pier, and discoursed some capital music in a most excellent style, to the delight of those who listened.
-Soon afterwards Bridge’s “Christy Minstrels” made their appearance, and they amused the populace with their funny sayings during the intervals of the performances the militia.
-At two o’clock, the Lancashire Artillery Volunteers—35 in number, marched on the pier, headed by their commandeering officer, Captain Hanks: went to the end of the construction, and then marched back to their armoury, where they had been undergoing one of their usual company drills, and were then dismissed.
-The only sign of public demonstration was the marching of the militia band, after having exhausted themselves of the programme, to the Hotel, for dinner.
-During the afternoon the pier was much thronged, and the newly-appointed toll collectors had a busy time of it in taking the pennies of hundreds who, almost to the desertion of the old pier, west anxious to patronise the new one.
+The pier was ornamented with branches of evergreens, and with bannerets which floated at intervals, and presented a very lively and agreeable appearance.
+At the sea end there had been elected a kind of triumphal arch, covered with green branches, and forming an appropriate pendant to the whole.
+Soon after ten o’clock the band of the 3rd Lancashire Militia marched on the pier, having arrived from Preston by the 9:00 train.
+The band at once took up a position about midway on the pier, and discoursed some capital music in a most excellent style to the delight of those who listened.
+Soon afterwards Bridge’s “Christy Minstrels” made their appearance, and they amused the populace with their funny sayings during the intervals of the performances of the militia.
+At two o’clock, the Lancashire Artillery Volunteers, 35 in number, marched on the pier, headed by their commandeering officer, Captain Hanks.
+The only sign of public demonstration was the marching of the militia band, and after having exhausted themselves of the programme, went to the Hotel, for dinner.
+During the afternoon the pier was much thronged, and the newly-appointed toll collectors had a busy time of it in taking the pennies from the hundreds who, almost to the desertion of the old pier, west anxious to patronise the new one.